LyraT57/Ad-Astra/novelle/Readme.md

-Not as a programmer ,but a writer ,This is a private place to save inspiration ,files ,some independent essays I wrote before.
+Not a programmer ,but a writer ,This is a private place to save inspiration ,files ,some independent essays I wrote before.